tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 }
 ```

-A channel can reach any connected peer, and is implemented using transport streams against each individual peer (with `StreamID` equal to `ChannelID`).
+A channel can reach any connected peer, and is implemented using transport streams against each individual peer, with an initial handshake to exchange the channel ID and any other metadata.
 The channel will automatically (un)marshal Protobuf to byte slices and use length-prefixed framing (the de facto standard for Protobuf streams) when writing them to the stream.

 Message scheduling and queueing is left as an implementation detail, and can use any number of algorithms such as FIFO, round-robin, priority queues, etc. Since message delivery is not guaranteed, both inbound and outbound messages may be dropped, buffered, or blocked as appropriate.